ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/user/variables.rst

  }

-Import/export des variables
+Import/export variables
 ---------------------------

-Il est possible d'exporter ou d'importer en masse l'ensemble des variables depuis l'interface web au format CSV.
+It's possible to export or import in mass the variables from the web interface in CSV format

-.. warning:: Les différentes variables sont encodées en base64.
+.. warning:: Variables are encoded in base64.